64ZooLane/wag1/README.md

 11) Copy your authorization token
 12) Navigate to ./config/token.json
 13) Submit your token you just copied as the value in the token file
+NOTE: Token value can be changed to an array to start multiple bot instances

 ## Help